Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 A receipt or photo of your confirmation may be helpful if the network is overloaded and the funds are delayed.
 It's a simple step that saves you stress.

-Beware of pressure and scam patterns
+Beware of pressure tactics and fraud schemes

 Bitcoin ATM – Why Zurich?